 Only one state -- Oregon -- currently allows physician-assisted suicide, but many states do allow the withdrawal of life-sustaining machines or procedures.
-In Florida, euthanasia laws are not on the books.
+In Florida, such laws are not on the books.
 But a section of the Florida statues does state that the withdrawing of life-prolonging procedures from a patient does not constitute a suicide.

 The basics of Florida's euthanasia-related laws are listed in the table below, with an expanded summary below.
 See FindLaw's Patient Rights Basics for more related articles and resources.